boeckMt/metalsmith-json-insteadof-md/test/fixtures/withmarkdown/src/index2.md

 ---
-titel: A Title for the JSON Post
+title: A Title for the JSON Post
+draft: false
 ---

 # A JSON Post